FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Masterstroke/Beginners Guide/modifying.md

   Information about modifying Masterstroke.
 ---

+{{< alert color="danger" title="Rule 11">}}
+<div class="alert-icon">🛑</div>
+If you make modifications to these Modlists, you do so at your own risk.
+Unless otherwise specified, no support will be provided.
+Asking for support modding a list should be done within the Modding category on the Discord server.
+Additionally, do not suggest that someone break Rule 11 in an effort to fix issues with a list.
+{{< /alert >}}

 Many Skyrim modders ask the question: “Can I add mods to Masterstroke?”
 (Or, “Can I remove mods from Masterstroke?”, or, “Can I change the mods included with Masterstroke?”)

 If you are asking this question from a perspective of just installing the mod and expecting it to work, then the answer is a resounding, unequivocal NO.